After lunch at Benss Cafe, we walked along Victoria Dr. a bit to help digestion. Ben likes to walk after a meal. Not so much for the boys.

 A mural covers one of the wall in the bakery.

 We ordered four items to share.
 The bill came to $13+ including the coffees.
 Price is very reasonable here.
 Steveston Bakery accepts credit card.
-More on following page.
-Click here to continue reading
+Continue reading

 After our lunch at Yaohan Foodcourt, we walked past Osaka Supermarket.
 We just cant resist the temptations of the pastries from the window of the bakery.